 Marian L. Heard Scholarship Program provides students with $10,000 scholarship and e-coach mentor for college success

-Today, United Way of Massachusetts Bay and Merrimack Valley officially welcomed 18 new students to the 2014 class of Marian L. Heard Scholars at a luncheon at the Boston College Club in Boston.
-These students are honored for being not only excellent students inside the classroom, but for outstanding leadership in the community.
-Continue reading
+BOSTON – United Way of Massachusetts Bay and Merrimack Valley officially welcomed 15 new students to the 2015 class of Marian L. Heard Scholars at a luncheon today at the Omni Parker House in Boston.
+These students, who come from Boston, Lowell, Lynn, Malden, and Quincy, were selected as Scholars and honored for being not only excellent academic students, but outstanding community leaders.

 “These students are all smart, compassionate, hardworking individuals who have been actively engaged in their communities,” said Michael Durkin, President and CEO United Way of Massachusetts Bay and Merrimack Valley.
 “Today we are proud to recognize their great work so far, and celebrate their great potential for the future.”
 Continue reading

 United Way and Summer Experiences in Greater Lowell (SEGL) committee members joined 12 community organizations at Lowell City Hall today to award $100,000 to support summer programs and opportunities for local children and youth – impacting more than 2,000 youth this summer.
 Continue reading

 One of our biggest corporate partners took a bold step last week to help more Boston youth stay in school and on track to graduate with options for a successful future.
 State Street Corporation announced a new initiative that deserves accolades not only because of the cause, but because of the best practices in corporate giving and service delivery that they’ve embedded in their efforts.
 Continue reading

 Over 3,000 K-3 students expected to benefit from literacy programs proven to avoid summer learning loss and increase reading skills